Koigakubo-kun Stole My First Time

 Koigakubo-kun Stole My First Time (恋ヶ窪くんにはじめてを奪われました, Koigakubo-kun ni Hajimete o Ubawaremashita) is a Japanese manga series written and illustrated by Rin Miasa.
 It began serialization on Kodansha's Pixiv-based Palcy website and app in March 2021.

+Plot

+Eiko Kagehara is a 29-year old introverted woman who has devoted herself to MMO gaming and is inexperienced with romance.
+She later meets Aren Koigakubo, a younger man who is considered handsome and successful.
+After a drunk encounter between the two, Koigakubo offers to teach Eiko about romance.

 Publication

 Written and illustrated by Rin Miasa, Koigakubo-kun Stole My First Time began serialization on Kodansha's Pixiv-based Palcy website and app on March 30, 2021.
-Its chapters have been collected into nine tankōbon volumes as of August 2025.
+Its chapters have been collected into ten tankōbon volumes as of June 2026.
 The series is licensed digitally in North America by Kodansha USA.